stanis-molnar/gh-actions-workshop/README.md

 ## Preparation

 - Make sure you have a GitHub Account.
-- Fork this repository.
+- Fork this repository: https://github.com/TNG-GitHub-Actions-Workshop/gh-actions-workshop.
 Don't change the name of the repository!
 - Make sure you have Node.js 20 installed.
 - Clone the repository locally.
   - Install all project dependencies with `npm ci`.